lochrist/lochrist.github.io/_posts/2017-04-05-recurrent-neural-networks-and-music.md

 date: 2017-04-04 tags: [neuralNetwork, AI, learning, music]
 ---

-I stumbled on this great (and somewhat old) [article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) about Recurrent Neural Network (RNN for short) recently.
+I stumbled on this great (and somewhat old) [article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) about Recurrent Neural Network recently.
 I will admit that I know next to nothing about Neural Network.
 And much less about the fact that they could be Recurrent.

-The article (written by [Andrej Karpathy(http://karpathy.github.io/)]) goes into great details explaining why RNN are really good at learning.
-But what I found the most interesting were some of the *fun* examples the author created with a RNN that would eventually learn how to write!
+The article (written by [Andrej Karpathy](http://karpathy.github.io/)) goes into great details explaining why RNN are really good at learning.
+But what I found the most interesting were some of the *fun* examples the author created with a Recurrent Neural Network (RNN for short)  that would eventually learn how to write!
 Or how the author said it:

 > we’ll give the RNN a huge chunk of text and ask it to model the probability distribution of the next character in the sequence given a sequence of previous characters.
 This will then allow us to generate new text one character at a time.

 ### Shakespeare
-When fed everything that Shakespeare has writtent here is what comes out:
+When fed everything that Shakespeare has written here is a sample of what comes out:

 ```
 PANDARUS: